greg-mcmann/mustache/README.md

 ## Language Guide

 Mustache is a general-purpose templating language that expands tags using values provided by a data table.
 A 'tag' is indicated by double mustaches.
 Tags may contain modifier symbols that alter the behavior of the tag.
 For example, if the tag begins with an exclamation point then it represents a comment.
-This guide starts with a list of all supported tags, followed by sections describing the various types of tags with examples.
+This guide starts with a list of all supported tags, followed by sections describing each tag with examples.

 ### Supported Tags